hunterdyar/Immersive-Media-Pocket-Reference/notes/TeleportationNotes.md

 ## Laziness and Spamming
 <iframe src='https://gfycat.com/ifr/ImportantLimpingGalapagossealion' frameborder='0' scrolling='no' allowfullscreen width='640' height='404'></iframe>
-*A player teleporting one foot to pet the dog in *The Lab* instead of moving.
+*A player teleporting a very short distance to pet the dog in *The Lab* instead of moving.

 Laziness through teleporting is a problem.
 Players are used to in-game locomotion mechancs, and once given one, they often prefer to use the locomotion instead of moving their feet around.
 Moving around gives the player depth and parallax information that helps create presence, invite discovery/curiosity, and allows for more subtle and intricate design.
 Moving ones feet through the world creates a sense of presence that is threatened by constant player teleportation.
 Designing a teleportation system that encourages players to move their feet while not punishing them for teleporting is important.